 nothing but procedure declarations from that point on.

-loop, you
+DO loop, you

-is enabled, see Translator Directives, or that the Fortran compiler correctly handles extended
+must ensure that either FAKEDO is enabled, see Translator Directives, or that the Fortran compiler correctly handles extended

-loops.
-By default, FAKEDO
+range DO loops.
+By default, FAKEDO is enabled.

 The operation of Flecs translator can be modified using translator directives.
 These commands are specified using a special form of comment statement which has the form,